The Evening Star: Plot

 Years have passed since the death of her daughter, Emma.
-Aurora Greenway is still her usual strong, willful self, but all is not well with the three grandchildren she raised after Emma's death, particularly eldest boy Tommy, who is serving time in jail on a drug charge.
+Aurora Greenway is still her usual strong, willful self, but all is not well with the three grandchildren she raised after Emma's death, particularly elder boy Tommy, who is serving time in jail on a drug charge.

 Younger grandson Teddy now has a girlfriend and a son, neither of whom Aurora warms to.
-Melanie (who is both the youngest and the only girl out of the three grandkids), is still living with Aurora but giving serious thought to moving out.
+Melanie, the youngest, is still living with Aurora but giving serious thought to moving out.
 Aurora's only true companion is housekeeper Rosie, particularly now that a man she's been spending time with, the General, is a friend, not a romance.

 Her late daughter's old friend, Patsy, still has a home in Houston and thinks of herself as Aurora's friend now, dispensing advice to Melanie, something that Aurora does not appreciate.
-Though she caught her boyfriend cheating on her and subsequently tries to overdose on Patsy's muscle relaxants, Melanie eventually moves out to Los Angeles with the same boyfriend after he pleads with her for a fresh start.
+Though she caught her boyfriend cheating on her and tries to overdose on Patsy's muscle relaxants, Melanie moves to Los Angeles with the same boyfriend after he pleads with her for a fresh start.

 Meanwhile, Rosie is being courted by an elderly gentleman named Arthur, who has bought astronaut Garrett Breedlove's former house next door.
-On seeing how lonely Aurora obviously is, Rosie tricks her into seeing a licensed counselor, Jerry, to whom Aurora admits that she is still seeking "the love of my life."
+On seeing how lonely Aurora is, Rosie tricks her into seeing a licensed counselor, Jerry, to whom Aurora admits that she is still seeking "the love of my life."
 She starts to chronicle her life in scrapbooks, which helps her loneliness.

 Jerry and Aurora begin a romantic relationship; however, Jerry also has a fling with Patsy, which Aurora discovers.
 Aurora ends the relationship after learning it centers around Jerry's long-unresolved Oedipus complex issues.